harryharrold/performance/FullText.md

 That's it for me.
 Recognising the absolute inevitability of change, and not just responding to it, but embracing it.

-So we'd replace "Responding to" with Embracing", we value "Embracing change over following a plan."
+* We'd replace "Responding to" with "Embracing", we value "Embracing change over following a plan."

 ### An Ad-hoc manifesto?